 Employers must keep an injured worker’s position available during the worker’s incapacity (where reasonably practicable) for 12 months from the day the worker is entitled to receive weekly payments.
 If the injured worker attains partial or total capacity to work during this time, the employer must provide their original position (where reasonably practicable), or another of equal status and pay for which they are qualified and capable of performing.

 - During the 12 month period, if the employer intends to dismiss the injured worker, 28 days notice of that intention must be given to the worker and to WorkCover WA by completing Form 15G - Notice of Intention to Dismiss a Worker (Word - 160kb).
-The submission to WorkCover WA must include:

 - WorkCover WA will then determine if any further information is required, and a compliance officer may contact the employer to discuss details of the termination.